-Georgetown is excited to announce its Data Science for Public Policy MS program, which is taking applications for entry in Fall 2018!
+Georgetown is excited to announce its Data Science for Public Policy MS program!
 The MS-DSPP, offered jointly by the the McCourt School of Public Policy and the Analytics Program, combines the historic strengths of McCourt’s public policy analysis curriculum with cutting-edge computational, mathematical, and statistical data science training.

 Since the Fall of 2015, the Graduate School of Arts and Sciences has offered the Master of Science in Analytics with a concentration in Data Science degree.
 Instruction is provided by the Department of Computer Science and the Department of Mathematics and Statistics and the Analytics Program.
 The curriculum provides students with a rigorous training in computational, mathematical, and statistical methods to prepare them for careers in data science and analytics.